bunq/sdk_java/src/test/README.md

 are also tested :thumbs_up:.

 ## Configuration
 To run the tests you must first setup the test configuration JSON.
 The example of a configuration file is located at [`src/test/config.example.properties`](./config.example.properties).
-In order to make use of the configuration file, please copy the example to the same directory, fill in your sandbox user data and rename the copy to `config.properties`
+In order to make use of the configuration file, please copy the example to the same directory, fill in your sandbox user data and rename the copy to `config.properties`.

 ## Execution
 To run tests via IntelliJ IDEA, you must make sure that you've build the project with gradle.

 Afterwards you can right click on the tests folders and should be able to run